In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 Another European van manufacturer that vanlifers love for their conversions is Renault Trafic.

-Like the Chevrolet Express, it is designed as a passenger camper van, so you may need to remove several seats for your conversion.
+Like the Chevrolet Express, it is designed as a passenger Campervan, so you may need to remove several seats for your conversion.

-However, the interior space is ready for conversion, with plenty of room and a modular design to facilitate your build.
+However, the interior space is ready for a conversion, with plenty of room and a modular design to facilitate your build.

-The driving cabin of the Renault Trafic has excellent storage compartments for your devices and personal belongings.
+The Renault Trafic's driving cabin has excellent storage compartments for your devices and personal belongings.

 In terms of cost, the Renault Trafic varies in price and starts at €22,000 new.